jansony1/voice_matching_test/README.md

 4. Clone your VoiceSync repository to the EC2 instance.

-5. Configure ALB
+5. Configure ALB (Application Load Balancer):
+   - Create an ALB in the AWS Console if you haven't already.
-   - Add a listener rule for HTTPS (port 443), with the default rule pointing to the EC2 deployment on port 80
+   - Add a listener rule for HTTPS (port 443), with the default rule pointing to the EC2 deployment on port 80.
-   - Set a new rule to forward requests with the path pattern `/api/*` to the backend service (EC2 instance port 8000)
+   - Set a new rule to forward requests with the path pattern `/api/*` to the backend service (EC2 instance port 8000).
-   - Ensure that the EC2 security group (80/8000) is open to the ALB security group
+   - Ensure that the EC2 security group (80/8000) is open to the ALB security group.
-   - Ensure that the ALB security group has port 443 open
+   - Ensure that the ALB security group has port 443 open.
-   - Set up Certificate with ACM
+   - Set up an SSL/TLS certificate with AWS Certificate Manager (ACM) for your domain.

 6. Create Environment Variables with Backend URL:
    ```bash